 It’s important to manage your expectations and avoid becoming discouraged as you begin the application process.
 Finding the ideal position takes time, especially when recovering from addiction, and you’ll need to remain patient to find the ideal position for your long-term goals.
 If you receive rejection after an interview, use it as a learning experience to improve.
 There are many reasons hiring managers may choose to select another candidate for a position, and you don’t want to allow a rejection to impact your confidence or optimism during the job search.

 Resume Building Tips for People in Recovery

 Once you’ve identified your career path, you’ll need to create a compelling resume to generate interview opportunities during the job search.
 Even if you have a gap in your employment history, you can still make a positive impression on the hiring manager by featuring a compelling overview of your career accomplishments and prominent skill sets.
-As you craft your content, you’ll want to ensure that you carefully tailor your document toward individual job applications.
+As you craft your content, you’ll want to tailor your document toward individual job applications carefully.

 Take the time to evaluate the organization’s needs and draw attention to aspects of your industry experience that align with the company’s goals.
 For more guidance, we have numerous resume examples across all professions and industries to help you build your document.